ElizaKartchner/genomeWars/README.md

 sbatch run_17000/vecscreen_for_17000.sh
 ```

 The second script runs VecScreen on 47 genomes that come from the 9 different genera that Salzberg noted as particuarly problematic.
 This script takes approximately 2 1/2 minutes to run.
 The expected xml output for each genome is found in the `run_9_genera/expected_xml_results` folder.
-If you actually run the script with the following command, your results will be found in a folder called `xml_results`.
+If you actually run the script with the following command, your results will be found in a folder called `run_9_genera/xml_results`.

 ```sh
 sbatch run_9_genera/vecscreen_for_9_genera.sh